 The right to an adequate standard of living is included in several human rights treaties.
 Article 27 UNCRC provides that 'States Parties recognise the right of every child to a standard of living adequate for the child's physical, mental, spiritual, moral and social development'.
-In 2016, the UNCRC Committee expressed its deep concern at the 'significant increase in the number of children living in consistent poverty' and in particular referred to single-parent households.
-While this acknowledgment did not specifically reference children with disabilities, global research demonstrates that people with disabilities, including children, are at a consistently higher risk of poverty than their non-disabled peers.
+In 2016, the UNCRC Committee expressed its deep concern at the 'significant increase in the number of children living in consistent poverty' and in particular referred to single-parent households.541 While this acknowledgment did not specifically reference children with disabilities, global research demonstrates that people with disabilities, including children, are at a consistently higher risk of poverty than their non-disabled peers.542

 Article 28 of the UNCRPD provides that 'States Parties recognize the right of persons with disabilities to an adequate standard of living for themselves and their families, including adequate food, clothing and housing, and to the continuous improvement of living conditions, and shall take appropriate steps to safeguard and promote the realization of this right without discrimination on the basis of disability.'
-Further, 'States Parties recognize the right of persons with disabilities to social protection and to the enjoyment of that right without discrimination on the basis of disability and shall take appropriate steps to safeguard and promote the realization of this right'.
+Further, 'States Parties recognize the right of persons with disabilities to social protection and to the enjoyment of that right without discrimination on the basis of disability and shall take appropriate steps to safeguard for the steps to the enjoyment of the take take appropriate steps to safeguard and promote the realization of this right.'543

-While literature generally considers the economic costs of disability for adults and their families, more recent research has also considered some of these issues for children with disabilities.
-In particular, research conducted by Cullinan and Roddy presented a socioeconomic profile of childhood disability in an Irish context.
+While literature generally considers the economic costs of disability for adults and their families, more recent research has also considered some of these issues for children with disabilities.544 In particular, research conducted by Cullinan and Roddy presented a socioeconomic profile of childhood disability in an Irish context.
 Using data from the Growing Up in Ireland survey, it considered the association between a range of socioeconomic measures and the disability status of nine-year-old children in Ireland.

-UN Committee on the Rights of the Child, General Comment No. 5 (2003): General measures of implementation of the Convention on the Rights of the Child (CRC/GC/2003/5) para 48.
+538 UN Committee on the Rights of the Child, General Comment No. 5 (2003): General measures of implementation of the Convention on the Rights of the Child (CRC/GC/2003/5) para 48.